ericom-gideon/docs/docs/servers/liveview.md

 page_description: How to access your server with Live View
 page_keywords: server, live view

-## Access your server with Live View
+## Access a server with Live View

-Live View offers a quick and easy way to gain immediate access to your new server via the web interface.
+Live View offers immediate access to a server via the Ninefold portal.
+It's intended use is for first boots of servers from ISOs or templates, or as a fallback mechanism.

+Live View can be particularly helpful if:

-Note: If you have an IP address associated with your virtual machine you are also able to access your server via traditional RDP / SSH protocols (if enabled)
+* you are unable to get access to a server via traditional means such as SSH or RDP
+* you have not assigned a public IP address or port forwarding rules to a server

+To access a server via Live View you'll need to know the server's username and password since SSH keys cannot be used with Live View.

-1. From your dashboard, click the server you wish to access.
+1. From the Ninefold portal dashboard, click the server you wish to access.
-3. From your server detail view, click on the Live View tab.
+2. From the server's Overview tab, click on the screen image in the Access / Live View section.

-4. You will now be taken to Live View where you are able to access your server directly.
+A popup now displays with the server's console.
+You can interact with the console using standard input devices.